 Current land use at the site is hayland / tame pasture.
-In consultation with the landowner, the future landuse at the end of mine life cycle will also be hayland / tame pasture.
+In consultation with the landowner, the future landuse at the end of mine life cycle will be tame pasture.

 2.2 Terrain and Soil

 The site is in low relief - hummocky terrain with slope classes 3 - 4.
 (AGRASID 2021).